gnat/css-scope-inline/README.md

 This uses `MutationObserver` to monitor the DOM, and the moment a `<style>` tag is seen, it scopes the styles to whatever the parent element is.
 No flashing or popping.

-This leaves your existing styles untouched, allowing you to mix and match scoped `<style>` at your leisure.
+This leaves your existing styles untouched.
+Mix in scoped `<style>` at your leisure.

 ## 🎁 Install